-Below the pump model number on the Parts List, is a grouping of several alpha-numeric codes.
-This code identifies the optional features of the pump.
-Be sure to include this grouping, along with the model number and serial number, when ordering parts.
+A separate Parts List is shipped with each pump.
+Below the pump model number on the Parts List is a grouping of several alpha-numeric codes.
+This code identifies the optional components of the pump.
+Contact the Gorman-Rupp Company to verify performance and options.

-The sectional views cover disassembly and reassembly for the pump models shown below.
+The following illustrations cover disassembly and reassembly for the pump models shown below.
 Refer to the Parts List for your specific pump model.